-Susan held her first solo exhibition in Broken Hill in April 1962 at age 20.
+White held her first solo exhibition in Broken Hill in April 1962 at age 20.
 The same year she settled permanently in Sydney, worked as a sales assistant to make ends meet, and married.
 The first of her three children was born in 1964.
-Rearing children did not prevent Susan from creating – rather the children, the joy of her life, provided inspiration and subject matter.
+Rearing children did not prevent White from creating – rather the children, the joy of her life, provided inspiration and subject matter.
 Much of her work was destroyed during this decade and she was prevented from exhibiting until separating in 1971.
-A single parent with three young children to support, she worked part-time as a waitress while painting for her solo exhibition at the Adelaide Festival in 1972.
+A single parent with three young children to support, she worked part-time as a waitress while painting for her solo exhibition, which was held at the Adelaide Festival in 1972.
 She met her current partner around this time and they married in 1977.
-During the 1970's Susan set up a lithographic workshop in her studio and gradually mastered skills in hand printing in multiple colours.
-Since 1980 her prints have represented Australia in prestigious biennales worldwide.
+During the 1970's White set up a lithographic workshop in her studio and gradually mastered skills in hand printing in multiple colours.

-Susan held a solo exhibition in New York in 1998, two years after undergoing brain surgery to remove an acoustic neuroma.
-Following this exhibition the Hechinger Collection (Washington, DC) purchased her sculpture assemblage It cuts both ways and included it in long-term exhibitions from 1999 to 2004 at the National Building Museum, Washington.
-In 2005 The Buhl Collection (New York) commissioned Susan to produce a life-size version of her bronze sculpture Stretching the Imagination.
+White’s solo exhibition in New York in 1998 was held two years after she underwent brain surgery to remove an acoustic neuroma (tumour).
+The Hechinger Collection (Washington, DC) purchased her sculpture assemblage It cuts both ways and included it in long-term exhibitions from 1999 to 2004 at the National Building Museum, Washington.
+In 2005 The Buhl Collection (New York) commissioned White to produce a life-size version of her small bronze sculpture Stretching the imagination.

-Drawing is the foundation of Susan's art – she always carries a sketchbook with her.
-She has produced countless drawings, including a series of over 100 anatomy drawings since 2000.
+Drawing is the foundation of White’s art – she always carries a sketchbook with her.
+She has produced countless drawings, including a series of over 140 anatomy drawings since 2000.
 She was commissioned to write and illustrate a handbook on the principles of drawing: Draw Like Da Vinci (London, Cassell Illustrated – Masterclass Series, 2006; also published in French, Danish and Hungarian.
 She found that being a left-hander helped her to decipher Leonardo's technique.
 From time to time she has taught drawing in the community, including anatomy drawing workshops for the public at the University of NSW (2000–2007), most recently in Bath UK (2012).